vii-msundaram/django-registration-1/README.md

 * Modifies \_\_init\_\_.get_version() to pass unittest expectations
 * Prefix test files with test_ for django-discover-runner
 * The docs are now incorrect, but not yet updated.
+* Restrict accounts to 1/email address
+    * If disabled, password reset emails will be sent to all accounts using the reset email address

 Install: